jenpaff/checkin-mvp/README.md

 Idea of this MVP:
 - [X] Screen #1: Are you in the Vienna center?
 - [X] User clicks button to share location and submits
-- [ ] zkApp verifies that user is in the allowed range
+- [X] zkApp verifies that user is in the allowed range
-        - [ ] If yes → proof is generated that user is in range without revealing the exact location
+- [X] If yes → proof is generated that user is in range without revealing the exact location
-        - [ ] If no → show error page
+- [X] If yes → show success page
-- [ ] Show success page
+- [X] If no → show error page

 ## How to build